 29. Or go bowling with the family at three neighborhood alleys: Frames, Lucky Strike, or Bowlmor Times Square which has swanky themed rooms and a great finger food menu.

-30. Enjoy an overnight fit for a princess at the Lotte New York Palace, which rolls out the royal treatment for its smallest guests.
+30. Enjoy an overnight fit for a princess or prince at the Lotte New York Palace, which rolls out the royal treatment for its smallest guests.

 Get a hands-on history lesson at the Intrepid Sea, Air & Space Museum.
-Photo by Clemens v.
-Vogelsang via Flickr.
+Photo courtesy of the museum

 31. Explore a real aircraft carrier and the space shuttle at the Intrepid Sea, Air & Space Museum.